goauthentik/authentik/website/integrations/services/engomo/index.md

 In authentik, create a new scope mapping.
 To do so, log in and navigate to the Admin interface, then go to **Customization --> Property Mapping** and click **Create**.

--   `engomo.mapping` is the value for the Name.
+-   `engomo.mapping` is the value of the Mapping's name.
 -   `profile` is the value for the Scope name.
 -   `return {"preferred_username": request.user.email,}` is the value for the Expression.